okuryu/okuryu.github.com/about.md

 <img src="http://farm3.static.flickr.com/2694/4365409418_370faa5929_m.jpg" width="240" height="180">

-My name is Ryuichi Okumura.
-I'm a programmer in Tokyo, Japan.
-For many years, I'm having a passion for art and Web technologies.
-Since about 2000, started to taking photos and learn art, design.
+My name is Ryuichi Okumura, software engineer in Japan.

+I've been started to taking photos from around 2000, and learned art and design.
 Photo is part of my life as it's now, so some photos can be viewed at [Flickr].

-At the same time, I've been learn Web technologies.
-Of special interest is the JavaScript world, so I've been worked to contribute to [YUI] since about 2011, and promoted to [YUI Committer] in 2013.
+At the same time, I've been learned web technologies.
+Of special interest is the JavaScript world, so I've been contribute to [YUI] since about 2011, and promoted to [YUI Committer] in 2013.
 Codes that I wrote is viewed on [GitHub].
 I'm currently working for [Yahoo!
 JAPAN] since 2007.